 Why Hack Your Spectra to Use Medela Pump Parts?

-- You need smaller or larger flanges.
+- Need smaller or larger flanges.

 So how do you do this?